Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Introduction

 Collectively, these attacks reveal that privacy leakage from the KV-cache is not merely a theoretical concern.
 Their diversity and feasibility constitute a significant threat to real-world LLM-based applications, underscoring the urgent necessity of designing specialized and efficient privacy-preserving mechanisms for the KV-cache.

 \begin{itemize}[leftmargin=*] \item \textbf{RQ2: Can defenders effectively and efficiently mitigate or prevent user privacy leakage from the KV-cache?} \end{itemize}

 In response to this challenge, this paper provides an affirmative answer by first analyzing the shortcomings of existing privacy-preserving techniques.
 Conventional methods like full cryptographic encryption~\cite{acar2018survey} or Homomorphic Encryption (HE)~\cite{paillier1999public} introduce prohibitive computational overhead and latency, rendering them impractical for the high-throughput demands of LLM inference.
 Meanwhile, applying Differential Privacy (DP)~\cite{Dwork2006Calibrating} requires adding a level of noise that often severely degrades the model's inference accuracy to an unacceptable degree.
 Even specialized solutions like KV-Shield~\cite{yang2024first}, while lightweight, suffer from critical security flaws.
-Their fixed shuffling mechanism, as we analyzed in Section~\ref{defense:flaws_of_kvshield}, is vulnerable to statistical analysis and is incompatible with modern LLM architectures that use features like Rotary Positional Embedding (RoPE).
-These limitations highlight the urgent need for a novel defense mechanism, .
+Their fixed shuffling mechanism, as we analyzed in Section~\ref{defense:flaws_of_kvshield}, is vulnerable to statistical analysis and is incompatible with modern LLM architectures that use features like Rotary Positional Embedding (RoPE)\cite{su2024roformer}.
+These limitations highlight the urgent need for a novel defense mechanism.

-Therefore, we propose KV-Cloak, a lightweight and secure mechanism for KV-cache obfuscation designed to overcome these challenges.
+Therefore, we propose KV-Cloak, a lightweight and secure KV-cache obfuscation mechanism addressing these challenges.
 At its core, KV-Cloak employs a reversible matrix-based obfuscation scheme that guarantees lossless model accuracy.
 Its security is multi-layered: it applies secret invertible linear transformations to obscure statistical properties, and critically, introduces a one-time random permutation matrix for each data block.
-This dynamic permutation prevents attackers from building stable algebraic relations across multiple queries.
-To further enhance performance, KV-Cloak utilizes operator fusion, an optimization where a portion of the secret obfuscation matrices is algebraically fused into the LLM's attention layer weights offline.
+This dynamic permutation prevents adversaries from building stable algebraic relations across multiple queries.
+To further enhance performance, KV-Cloak utilizes operator fusion, algebraically fusing a portion of the secret obfuscation matrices into the LLM's attention layer weights offline.
 This shifts the primary computational cost away from the latency-sensitive online inference phase, striking an effective balance between robust security, lossless accuracy, and high performance.

 Our contributions can be summarized as follows.